cesar-douady/open-lmake/doc/src/rules.md

 - The `stems`, `targets`, `deps`, `resources` as named in their respective `dict`.
 - `stems`, `targets`, `deps`, `resources` that contain their respective whole `dict`.
-- Any attribute defined in the class, or a base class (as for normal Python attribute access).
+- Any attribute defined in the class, or a base class (as for normal python attribute access).
 - Any value in the module globals.
 - Any builtin value.
 - undefined variables are not defined, which is ok as long as they are not accessed.